ORDER ONLINE OR CALL US

 Purchase a piece of 1/4” foam board from your local hobby shop or craft supply store and while there also purchase spray adhesive and a razor blade if you don't have these already.
 (DO NOT try to use puzzle glue or any other kind of liquid glue unless you are going to mount it in a frame.
 We have tried many different types of glue and the liquid glues usually cause the board to warp due to the glue not drying evenly.)

-Next position your glued puzzle on the backer board and draw an outline with a pencil.
+Next position your glued puzzle on the backer board and outline it with a pencil.
 Make sure to mark your line, ever-so-slightly, just inside of your puzzle dimensions.
 This will help "hide" your backer board, allowing only your puzzle to be seen!
 It will also prevent further trimming later on.
-This is an important point because you definitely do not want to try and trim the foam once it has the puzzle glued to it.
+This is an important point because you do not want to try and trim the foam once it has the puzzle glued to it.

 Now, simply cut out your board.
 A straight edge (ruler) and a razor blade work best with the foam board!

 The next step is to glue your puzzle to the backer board and because you are using a spray adhesive we recommend you do this in a ventilated area.
-Personally I spread newspaper out on my garage floor and spray the glue on the foam board.
+I spread newspaper out on my garage floor and spray the glue on the foam board.
 Now you are ready to apply the puzzle to the board and once again it is easier if have a second set of hands to help you get it centered just right.
 (Keep in mind that the spray adhesives dry much quicker than the liquid glues, so read the can to see how long you have before the glue sets.)
 Once you have it laid down on the board, get your rolling pin and roll over the whole puzzle to make sure it bonds well to the board.

-Depending on the size of your puzzle, you may need to apply some weighted objects to ensure that the puzzle "presses out" nice and flat on your board!
+Depending on the size of your puzzle, you may need to apply some weighted objects to ensure that the puzzle "presses out" nicely and flat on your board!
 A stack of some good old heavy books will work just fine!

 Now, once again, let your puzzle dry completely!